 You can make a request to the Independent Review Panel.
 A meeting will be arranged and you and your child will be invited to the hearing.
-Also present at the hearing will be the school and a representative from the local authority.
+Also present at the hearing will be someone from the academy and a representative from the local authority, if requested.
+Note: Parents/carers must make it clear to the academy if they require local authority representation.

-An SEN (special educational needs) expert, can also attend the hearing if you so wish, even if the school do not recognise your child as having additional needs.
+An SEN (special educational needs) expert, can also attend the hearing if you so wish, even if the academy do not recognise your child as having additional needs.
 The role of the SEN expert is to provide impartial advice to the panel members on how special educational needs might be relevant to the exclusion.
 The SEN expert cannot make an assessment of any special needs that your child may have.
 If you make a request for an Independent Review Panel hearing and would like an SEN expert to attend, you must make this clear when making your request.